signalfx/splunk-opentelemetry-examples/instrumentation/go/azure-functions/README.md

 ### Build and Deploy the Azure Function

-In the Azure section of Visual Studio Code, right click on the deployment slot of interest and select `Deploy to Slot`.
+In the Azure section of Visual Studio Code, right-click on the deployment slot of interest and select `Deploy to Slot`.

 <img src="./images/deploy.png" alt="Deploy" width="200"/>